borisng0112ca/PersonalWebsite/README.md

 # PersonalWebsiteV2
-Personal Website written in Bootstrap4, JavaScript, HTML and CSS
+Personal Website written in Bootstrap, JavaScript, HTML and CSS